hungnt612/Hackintosh-prime-b460i-plus-i5-10500/README.md

+# Note
+All configurations in this repository are referenced from [vulgo/prime-b460i-plus-hackintosh](https://github.com/vulgo/prime-b460i-plus-hackintosh).
+Special thanks to the author for their excellent work and contribution to the Hackintosh community.

 # Prime B460i-PLUS hackintosh

 OpenCore configuration for running macOS 15 on the ASUS Prime B460i-PLUS motherboard.
 Without obsolete or cosmetic patches, the goal is simply macOS 15 working well on (mostly if you want WiFi) compatible hardware